The Greek Slave: Greek Slave Movement

-toured the United States.
-By the 1850s, the Greek slave girl inspired Carl Hause to commission close friend Carl Gartner to compose a song called Garafilia Mazurka for piano in honor of the Greek slave girl Garafilia.
-The Greek slave became popular among artists around the world.
-French painter and sculptor Jean-Léon Gérôme created a painting known as The Slave Market.
-Other works include The Slave Market by Gustave Boulanger, and The Slave Market by Otto Pilny, completed in the latter part of the 19th century.

 Greek American runaway slave Christophorus Plato Castanis published his book The Greek Exile; or, A Narrative of the Captivity and Escape of Christophorus Plato in 1851.
 The book features an account of his experience as a runaway slave.
 The slave movement was a tool used by Greek American abolitionists John Celivergos Zachos and Photius Fisk.
-Zachos and Castanis were classmates in the late 1820s, Zachos became an American abolitionist.
+Zachos and Castanis were classmates in the late 1820s.
+Zachos became an American abolitionist.
 Both were refugees brought to the United States as children by abolitionist Samuel Gridley Howe.
 Harriet Beecher Stowe was inspired by the Greek slave story.
-She alludes to using the Greek slave girl as motivation for Uncle Tom's Cabin in her next book A Key to Uncle Tom's Cabin published in 1853.
-Stowe discusses a communication given to her by Captain Austin Bearse where he writes about his travels and witnesses slavery all over the world: I was in Smyrna when our American consul ransomed a beautiful Greek girl in the slave-market.
-I saw her come aboard the brig 'Suffolk,' when she came on board to be sent to America for her education.
-Smyrna was the same city Garafilia was purchased.
-Sadly, the Greek slave movement ended in the early 20th century because Ottoman slavery was not abolished until the 1920s.
+She alludes to using the Greek slave girl as motivation for Uncle Tom's Cabin in her next book, A Key to Uncle Tom's Cabin published in 1853.
+Stowe discusses a communication given to her by Captain Austin Bearse, where he writes about his travels and witnesses slavery all over the world: “I was in Smyrna when our American consul ransomed a beautiful Greek girl in the slave-market.
+I saw her come aboard the brig 'Suffolk,' when she came on board to be sent to America for her education.”
+Smyrna was the same city where Garafilia was purchased.
+The Greek slave movement ended in the early 20th century with the abolition of Ottoman slavery in the 1920s.